finom/use-change/README.md

 [![npm version](https://badge.fury.io/js/use-change.svg)](https://badge.fury.io/js/use-change) [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](http://www.typescriptlang.org/) [![Build status](https://github.com/finom/use-change/actions/workflows/main.yml/badge.svg)](https://github.com/finom/use-change/actions)

-> Application-wide alternative for `React.useState`
+> The simplest and one of the coolest application-wide state library on the market

-Define a skeleton of your data store as a flat or a nested object, and with the help of [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) listen to changes at definite props of the object.
+With this hook application state is defined as a nested object and the properties of the object are listened by [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) function.
 No reducers, actions, observers, middlewares, exported constants.
-Just one hook and some secondary API you may not even need.
+Just one hook and some secondary API in a few additional hooks.

 Components that include `useChange` listen to only those properties that they actually need but never updates if something else is changed.